We answer commonly asked questions about COVID-19 and smoking.

 For people who smoke, stop smoking medications like nicotine replacement therapy (NRT) can help to reduce cravings and manage withdrawal symptoms.
 When combined with tailored support from Quitline, these medications give people the best chance of successfully quitting.

 There is no evidence that COVID-19 has an impact on the safety and effectiveness of these medications.
 If you are already using these medications, it is safe to continue to do so, as instructed by your doctor.
-If you are thinking about starting these medications, it is best to first speak with a Quitline counsellor (13 7848) or your doctor.
+If you are thinking about starting these medications, it is best to first speak with your doctor or pharmacist.

 As with any medication that means you need to touch your lips or mouth to take it, remember to wash your hands before you use any type of NRT or other stop smoking medication, just as you would before handling food.